 Erlanger Health System

-The Erlanger Health System has five Tennessee-based medical hospitals and six emergency departments, including the region’s only children’s hospital and Level I Trauma Center, providing the highest level of trauma care.
+The Erlanger Health System has six Tennessee-based medical hospitals and seven emergency departments, including the region’s only children’s hospital and Level I Trauma Center, providing the highest level of trauma care.
 Affiliated with the University of Tennessee College of Medicine Chattanoga, Erlanger is also the region’s only academic teaching center and treats more than a quarter million patients every year.

 Children’s Hospital at Erlanger

 As the only academic medical center in the tri-state region devoted solely to children, Children’s Hospital at Erlanger (CHE) is a Comprehensive Regional Pediatric Center (CRPC), the highest designation in the state for pediatrics.
 CHE has a full range of pediatric subspecialists, as well as a pediatric ER, ICU, and Level III neonatal intensive care unit, providing the highest level of care in the region for premature and sick infants.